dekarrin/ictiobus/docs/fishi-usage.md

 }

 // FMValue is a calculated result from FISHIMath.
 It holds either a float32 or
 // int and is convertible to either.
-The type of value it holds is querable with
+The type of value it holds is queryable
-// IsFloat.
-Int() or Float() can be called on it to get the value as that type. type FMValue struct {
+// with IsFloat.
+Int() or Float() can be called on it to get the value as that
+// type.
+type FMValue struct {
     IsFloat bool
     i int